docker/kitematic/README.md

 ## Installing Kitematic

-[Download the latest version](https://github.com/docker/kitematic/releases) of Kitematic via the github release page.
+[Download the latest version](https://github.com/docker/kitematic/releases) of Kitematic via the github release page.## Tips

+If you get **Context Cancelled** or **Access Denied** error message when pulling an image from Docker hub it maybe because of the Windows Defender.
+Please turn the virus Real-time Protection off to test if it is causing the issue then do the pull of an image through Kitematic.
+If it works add the Kitematic folder as exclusion under the **Virus and threat protection settings** in the Defender.

 ## Documentation